Queuebee2/EFT-CaseCompilator-Screenshot-Cropper-Combinator/README.md

   - find individual items
     - parse individual items to a textfile (summation of inventory contents)
   - add scripts to automatically take screenshots (and open containers if allowed??) somehow.
+- dont crop images that can't be cropped (non-inventory screenshots)

 ## Inspiration